Redocly/redocly-cli/docs/rules/configurable-rules.md

     ...
 ```

-A configurable rule describes the contents that the linter expects to find in your API definition.
-During the validation process, the linter goes through your API definition and checks if its contents match the expectations.
-If something was described in a configurable rule, but the API definition doesn't correspond to the description, the linter shows you a warning or error message in the log.
+A configurable rule describes the contents that the linter expects to find in your API description.
+During the validation process, the linter goes through your API description and checks if its contents match the expectations.
+If something was described in a configurable rule, but the API description doesn't correspond to the description, the linter shows you a warning or error message in the log.

 Pattern Property | Type | Description